Why do we fight with our spouse?

 For 21st generations, companies’ CEOs must disrupt themselves to keep obsessing over the public and putting them first for their health, healthspan, longevity, time, and fulfilling healthy lifestyles.

-I was about to say goodbye and I asked him, “do you succeed in beating coca-cola?”
+I was about to say goodbye and I asked the CEO of new startup company, “do you succeed in beating coca-cola?”

 He said, “Everything looks like failure in the middle.